-High affinity and selective cell-permeable p300/CBP-associated factor (PCAF) inhibitor (Ki = 47 nM).
-Exhibits no significant activity against a panel of 48 other bromodomains except GCN5 (Kd = 600 nM).
-Exhibits >4500-fold selectivity for PCAF over BRD4.
-Also exhibits metabolic stability in mouse and human liver microsomes and no observable cytotoxicity in peripheral blood mononuclear cells (PBMC).
+L Moses dihydrochloride is a high affinity and selective cell-permeable p300/CBP-associated factor (PCAF) inhibitor (Ki = 47 nM), which exhibits no significant activity against a panel of 48 other bromodomains except GCN5 (Kd = 600 nM).
+L Moses exhibits >4500-fold selectivity for PCAF over BRD4.
+The compound inhibits Tunicamycin (Cat.
+No. 3516) -induced neuronal cell death by reversing the transcriptional changes associated with Tunicamycin treatment.
+L Moses exhibits metabolic stability in mouse and human liver microsomes and no observable cytotoxicity in peripheral blood mononuclear cells (PBMC).

 This compound is supplied in conjunction with the Structural Genomics Consortium.
 For further characterization details, please visit the L-Moses probe summary on the SGC website.